aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ```
 Note we used the MAC address of each node and associated the
 corresponding IPs and names to them.
 We also indicated the location of
 the NFS root filesystem of the compute nodes.
+If you have different
+computers on your cluster that require different images, they can be
+served with different image directories by modifying this file.

 If you want to do some testing, a simple alternative that gives out
 the IPs dynamically is: